DarkMentat/Offworlders-uk/target/Offworlders.md.txt

 You either have a skill or you don’t.
 When you roll the dice and have an applicable skill, you may re-roll one of the dice.
 You must accept the second result.

-**Athletics:** Running, climbing, jump- ing, swimming etc.
+**Athletics:** Running, climbing, jumping, swimming etc.

 **Culture:** Knowledge of people, places, etiquette, and history across many worlds.

 **Manipulation:** Getting others to do what you want, through lying, charm or coercion.

 Pilot: Controlling vehicles, from starships and speeders to motorboats and bicycles.

 Science: Biolog y, physics, chemistry, etc.

 Sneak: Passing unseen, sleight of hand, picking pockets.

-Survival: Finding food, air, shelter, di- rections, etc. in hostile environments.
+Survival: Finding food, air, shelter, directions, etc. in hostile environments.

 Tech: Computer software and complex engineering.

 #### ABILITIES